wakahiu/ssol_microservice_2/SQS_Dynamo/README.md

     * clients.`<client_name>`.Qname_out
     * clients.`<client_name>`.Qname_in
     * gateway.`<client_name>`.Qname_out
 4. Create Dynamo Tables using the online AWS console.
-Make sure each table has the keys and fields specified in the `config.json.` Additionally, Be sure to name the tables in accordance with the ones listed in the `congif.json` file:
+Be sure to name the tables in accordance with the ones listed in the `congif.json` file:
-    * table
+    * table schema must use primary key `id`
-    * schema_table
+    * schema_table schema must use primary key `table_name` with field `attributes` with stringset values `id`, `firstname`, and `lastname`.

 ## Additional Configuration
 In addition to the AWS setup, each client must be configured in the `config.json` file using the following form: